 - 1 tomato, chopped

 - 1 green onions, chopped

 - Rinse the mushrooms is cool water.
-Turn the mushrooms upside down and (gills facing up) and scrape out the gills using a butter knife or spoon.
+Turn the mushrooms upside down (gills facing up) and scrape out the gills using a butter knife or spoon.
 When finished, rinse the mushrooms again to remove any small pieces of the gills.
-(The portobello on the left still has the gills and the gills are removed on the right).

-- Mix the olive oil, Worcestershire Sauce, chopped garlic and hot sauce together in a small bowl.
+- Mix the olive oil, Worcestershire Sauce, garlic, onions, tomatoes and hot sauce together in a small bowl.

 - Once your Smoker has reached 225 degrees, baste the top and bottom of the portobellos.
 With the gill side down, place portobellos in the smoker.

 - After 1 hour, baste the portobellos again.